opswithmorteza/114-days-devops-roadmap-with-morteza/Day-003_Shell_basics_pipes_redirection/project/User&Group-Management-with-Permissions-and-ACLs.md

 * Ensures shared directories use sticky bit for safety
 * Normalizes executable file permissions to 755 unless special bits set
 * Logs all operations for auditing purposes

----

----

-If you want, I can prepare ready-to-upload Markdown files for these projects with step-by-step instructions and explanations too!
-Just let me know.